hughwilliams1/R0m-B4/README.md

 ## Download

   The executable can be found here -   [Download](https://hughwilliams.itch.io/r0m-b4)

+  If you occour an error on startup, wait and it will load and then work fine.

 ## Aim of the game
 The aim of the game is to get from the start pad to the end one.
 However it is not as simple as it first seems.